laurentpayot/floweret/README.md

 > [ <type 1\>, <type 2\>, … , <type n\> ]

 You can create a type that is the union of several types.
 Simply put them in a list.
-For instance the type `[Number, String]` will accept a number value or a string value value.
+For instance the type `[Number, String]` will accept a number or a string.

 ```js
 import { sig } from 'runtime-signature'